awslabs/autonomous-driving-data-framework/modules/analysis/rosbag-image-pipeline/README.md

 ## Description

+This module contains an end-to-end pipeline for extracting images from Rosbag recording files using AWS Batch.
+The module labels these extracted images with open-source object detection and lane detection models using Sagemaker Processing jobs.
+The entire pipeline is orchestrated with a single Airflow dag.

+The pipeline expects a config of a list of drives to process from S3.

 This module deploys:

 - IAM Role for Batch Job and Airflow Dag
-- a DynamoDB table used for passing data to AWS Batch containers
+- a DynamoDB table used for passing data to AWS Batch containers and Sagemaker Processing jobs.

 The deployspec also includes commands to:
-- build and publish images/ros-to-png to ECR
+- build and publish images/ros-to-png to ECR for image extraction
+- build and publish images/yolo to ECR for object detection
-- upload image_dags/ to S3 for MWAA
+- upload image_dags/ to S3 for Managed Airflow
-- append deployment variables to demo_dags/dag_config.py for the DAG to use
+- append deployment variables to image_dags/dag_config.py for the DAG to use

 ## Testing module